Caroline Cadette Howard

-Caroline Cadette Blanchard aka Mrs. E. L. Blanchard (m.
+Caroline Cadette Blanchard Mrs. E. L. Blanchard (m.
 Edward Litt Laman Blanchard 11 June 1874, probably in London.
 Mr. Blanchard died 4 September 1889).

 She also wrote under the pen-name of Carina, the name Blanchard used to refer to her in his memoirs.

 Her success in supporting the emigration and employment of women was credited by her contemporary Emily Faithfull (also an advocate for women's employment) to "her personal knowledge of the Colonies themselves as well as of the women she sends to them, her untiring efforts to secure the right people for the right places, her judicious selection of ships and captains, her wise choice of matrons, and last, but not least, the admirable provision she makes for the proper reception of emigrants at the various ports abroad."